GLOBAL MARKETS-Shares rally, retail surge drives silver to 8-year high

 With riskier markets bouncing, Italian government bond yields fell 2-3 basis points across the curve.

 German Bund yields, meanwhile, the benchmark for the euro zone, remained anchored around -0.51% on Monday, tracking U.S. Treasury yields..
-The 10-year U.S. Treasury note traded to yield 1.0723%.
+The 10-year U.S. Treasury note fell 2.8 basis points to yield 1.0672%.

 (Reporting by Herbert Lash; Editing by Richard Chang)